Conventional Capacity Utilization Factor (CUF) — Calculator & Practical Guide

 What is the difference between CUF and PR?

-Is this tool accurate to the 2025 solar standards?
+Is this tool accurate to solar standards?

 🧩 Test Yourself: How Well Do You Know CUF?